 Looking for more good reading material while you’re hunkered down at home wondering what to do with your time?
 You can find links to the archived list of all 800+ Heart Sisters blog articles published here since 2009.

 Thank you dear readers for continuing to read and comment on any of the posts here that seem to strike a chord with you.
 I appreciate your support, your interest and especially your comments.
 Please take care and stay safe out there as we all head into the mysteries that the New Year will bring for us.

-NOTE FROM CAROLYN: If you don’t want to plough through 800+ blog articles, you’ll find many of the “Best of” highlights concisely included in my book, “A Woman’s Guide to Living with Heart Disease” (Johns Hopkins University Press).
-You can ask for it at your local library or favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use the code HTWN to save 20% off the list price).
+NOTE FROM CAROLYN: If you don’t want to plough through 800+ Heart Sisters blog articles, you’ll find many of the “Best of” highlights concisely included in my book, “A Woman’s Guide to Living with Heart Disease” (Johns Hopkins University Press).
+You can ask for it at your local library or favourite bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use their code HTWN to save 20% off the list price).

 Q: What other topics on women’s heart health would you like to see covered in the year ahead?